open5e/open5e/source/Spellcasting/spells_a-z/c/control-water.rst

 its turn there, it must make a Strength saving throw.
 On a failed save, the creature takes 2d8 bludgeoning damage and is caught in the vortex until the spell ends.
-On a successful save, the creature takes half damage, and isn’t caught in the vortex.
+On a successful save, the creature takes half damage, and isn't caught in the vortex.
 A creature caught in the vortex can use its action to try to swim away from the vortex as described above, but has disadvantage on the Strength (Athletics) check to do so.